-India’s ShareChat raises $40 million, says its short-video platform Moj now reaches 80 million users – TechCrunch
+Twitter-backed Indian social network ShareChat raises $40 million – TechCrunch

 In the weeks following TikTok’s ban in India, scores of startups have launched short-video apps in the country.
 DailyHunt has launched Josh, and Times Internet’s MX Player has launched TakaTak.
 But Moj has clearly established dominance1 among short-form video apps.

-ShareChat said Moj has amassed over 80 million monthly active users, who are spending about 34 minutes on the platform each day.
+ShareChat said Moj has amassed more than 80 million monthly active users, who are spending about 34 minutes on the platform each day.

-ShareChat’s marquee and eponymous app, which caters users in 15 Indian languages, itself has grown significantly.
+ShareChat’s marquee and eponymous app, which caters to users in 15 Indian languages, itself has grown “exponentially.”
 The app has amassed 160 million monthly active users 2, up from 60 million during the same period last year.
 A user on an average spends about 31 minutes on the app each day, the startup said.

 “India could never have dreamt of having a homegrown social media platform, had ShareChat not embarked on the impossible in 2015.
-ShareChat’s success has given immense hope to India’s startup fraternity, and motivated entrepreneurs to take audacious bets in India’s internet ecosystem,” said Madhukar Sinha, Partner at India Quotient, one of the earliest backers of ShareChat.
+ShareChat’s success has given immense hope to India’s startup fraternity, and motivated entrepreneurs to take audacious bets in India’s internet ecosystem,” said Madhukar Sinha, partner at India Quotient, one of the earliest backers of ShareChat.

-In yet another move that is not very common among Indian startups, ShareChat announced earlier this week that it was adding $14 million to its employee stock ownership plan (ESOP) pool, taking the total to $35 million.
+In yet another move that is not very common among Indian startups, ShareChat announced earlier this week that it was adding $14 million to its employee stock ownership plan (ESOP), taking the total to $35 million.

-Sachdeva told TechCrunch that for a startup of ShareChat’s scale, it is crucial that its employees feel valued, because there are enough other giants in the market looking for their talent.
+Sachdeva said that for a startup of ShareChat’s scale, it is crucial that its employees feel valued, because there are enough other giants in the market looking for similar talent.
+“Our biggest competitors are global peers from the U.S. and Beijing,” he said.

-The new capital will also help the startup build new products and establish deeper partnerships with music labels, Sachdeva said.
+The new capital will also help the startup further invest in its AI prowess and build new products and establish deeper partnerships with music labels, Sachdeva said.
 TechCrunch reported earlier this year that ShareChat had quietly launched a fantasy sports app called Jeet11.

 Sachdeva said Jeet11 is gaining good traction and the startup’s foray into fantasy sports and short-video app categories demonstrates how fast it moves.

 ShareChat has also been working with advertisers as it solidifies its monetization avenues, he said.
+“The brands are loving the fact that they can engage very strongly with users,” he said.

+The startup is also thinking about expanding outside of India, though such plans are in an early stage, he said.
+A fraction of ShareChat’s users today already live outside of India.
+The app has attracted many users of Indian diaspora, he said.

+“To our amazement, the first version of Sharechat app was created in just a few days of beanbags and Red Bull in our office.
+And five years later they have done the same with Moj.
+As a new era unfolds with Moj, we are yet again solidly behind this team to support them.
+We believe Moj is designed for bigger success and will succeed across India, and beyond India in the years to come,” said India Quotient’s Sinha.

 1 Instagram reaches about 150 million monthly active users in India, but it’s unclear if more than half of the app’s userbase has embraced Reels yet.